Montoneras: Historical appreciation of the term

-In Argentina historiography, the term montonera is often used in a derogatory sense, especially by historians identifying with the central governments.
+In Argentina's historiography, the term montonera is often used in a derogatory sense, especially by historians identifying with the central governments.

 At one time, historians avoided using the term montoneras to describe the fighters who defended the north of the country during the war of independence.
-But, like the later Federalist leaders, Martín Miguel de Güemes used irregular cavalty.
-Revisionist historians have sometimes praised the montaneras as authentic defenders of provincial federalism against the centralism of Buenos Aires Province.
+But, like the later Federalist leaders, Martín Miguel de Güemes used irregular cavalry.
+Revisionist historians have sometimes praised the montoneras as authentic defenders of provincial federalism against the centralism of Buenos Aires Province.

-In the last third of the 20th century, the name was adapted by the Montoneros, a leftist guerrilla movement in Argentina.
+In the last third of the 20th century, the name was adopted by the Montoneros, a leftist guerrilla movement in Argentina.
 Their ideology, on the left of Peronistas before they were expelled from the party, and methodology had little in common with the montoneras of the 19th century.